bgardella/dayswithoutsunshine/README.md

 The Java/Spring/JQuery stack is something I've been using for many years and I've built a number of personal projects on this stack.
-I made it clear in the Java packaging what is new and what is boilerplate from years past.
-The javascript/css is somewhat less clear.
+I made it clear in the Java packaging (org.gardella vs. phor.uber) what is new and what is boilerplate from years past.
+The javascript/css/jsp is almost entirely new.

 Tradeoffs
 ---------